|Leicester Partnership School SEND Information Report

 |1.
 LEICESTER PARTNERSHIP SCHOOL- Ethos, values and vision.|

 |A student who has Special Educational Needs will have already been identified at their mainstream school and relevant information is passed onto The Leicester Partnership School through an Information Passport.
 A student will have been identified if they have greater difficulty in learning than the majority of young people of the same age.
 All relevant SEND information is then shared with members of staff who have direct contact with the student.

 The primary aims of SEND Provision at Leicester Partnership School are:

 · To ensure that every young person with SEND is offered full access to a broad, balanced and relevant education.

-· To provide support for a young person to enable them to develop skills in literacy and numeracy and behavioural, social and emotional skills in order to equip them for future life.
+· To provide support for a young person to enable them to develop skills in literacy, numeracy, personal, behavioural, social and emotional skills in order to equip them for future life.

 · To ensure that effective communication takes place between LPS and mainstream schools in order for there to be continuity of provision wherever possible for the young person with SEND.

 · To engage the views of the young person, their mainstream school and their parents/carers when discussing matters relating to SEND and to keep all parties well informed of any developments which may affect the young person.